 Or, put simply, it prevents melanin (the pigment that gives skin its colour) from reaching the outer layer of your skin.
 If it can’t get there, it can’t make it darker.

 What Are The Best Products With Niacinamide?

-- Paula’s Choice Resist 10% Niacinamide Booster ($42.00): niacinamide + vitamin C. Can mix it with your fave serum or moisturiser.
-Available at Nordstrom and Paula’s Choice.
+- Paula’s Choice Resist 10% Niacinamide Booster ($42.00): available at Dermstore, Look Fantastic, Nordstrom and Paula’s Choice.

 The Bottom Line

 Niacinamide is a skincare superhero.
 It can literally solve any skincare woe, from wrinkles to acne and dark spots.
 The best part?
 Even sensitive skin can use it without problems.